MoscaDotTo/Winapp2/winapp2ool/modules/transmute/Flavorizer/readme.md

 **Context**

 Correction files normally match base sections by name, so covering the 22 Vivaldi entries in Example 2 takes 22 sections in *each* correction file — and every new browser entry generated by BrowserBuilder needs the cohorts extended in lockstep.
-Transmute's [global operations](../README.md#global-operations) remove that maintenance burden, and flavor files inherit them: the CCleaner flavor's Stage 5 file carries one `[*Map:]` rule per browser, and the System Ninja flavor's Stage 5 file carries one-to-many `[*Map:]` rules that de-abstract each wildcard `DetectFile` into its hardcoded variants (System Ninja does not support wildcards in detection).
+Transmute's [global operations](../readme.md#global-operations) remove that maintenance burden, and flavor files inherit them: the CCleaner flavor's Stage 5 file carries one `[*Map:]` rule per browser, and the System Ninja flavor's Stage 5 file carries one-to-many `[*Map:]` rules that de-abstract each wildcard `DetectFile` into its hardcoded variants (System Ninja does not support wildcards in detection).

 **Files**

-###### **Key replacement file (`cc_key_replacements.ini`, Stage 5), 3 of its ~14 rules**
+###### **Key replacement file (`cc_key_replacements.ini`, Stage 5)**
 ```ini
 [*Map: Brave]
 Match=Section=Brave Web Browser